Arab Idol season 2

 Following the huge success of the first season of Arab Idol, MBC launched the second season on 8 March 2013.
 The jury panel, composed of Ahlam, Ragheb Alama and Hassan El Shafei, is completed by Lebanese pop star Nancy Ajram.
 The top 27 was announced on 6 April 2013 and the first prime is scheduled for 19 April.
 13 contestants should reach the final stage, compared with the first season where only 10 contestants were picked.
-On finale night, Mohammed Assaf from Palestine won the competition against Ahmad Gamal (from Egypt) and Farah Youssef (from Syria).
+On finale night, Mohammed Assaf from Palestine won the competition against Ahmad Gamal and Farah Youssef.
 There was an estimated 60 million votes. media and was welcomed with joy by Palestinians and the rest of the Arab world.
 This year was a premiere since it will be the first time that there is a non-Arab/non-Arabic speaker contestant (Parwas Hussain, from the Kurdish part of Iraq).

 Auditions

 Ten dates were set for the auditions, which took place in 8 Arab countries (three audition dates in three different Egyptian cities).